NCAR/esm-collection-spec/README.md

   Climate models generally simulate the whole planet, under hundreds or thousands of different scenarios.
 Not to mention weird calendars, aquaplanets, exoplanets, etc.
   We played around with STAC, but it didn't feel like the right fit.

+- Our ultimate aims are similar to those of the [Earth System Grid Federation Search Tool](https://github.com/ESGF/esg-search).
+  However, we are not actually running an ESGF node, so it didn't seem sensible to try to use that tool directly.
+We do, however, optionally reference the same [controlled vocabularies](https://github.com/WCRP-CMIP/CMIP6_CVs) as the ESGF search tool.

 - [AOSPy](https://aospy.readthedocs.io/en/stable/index.html) is a workflow manager aimed at similar data ensembles.
   The data model of AOSPy is very similar to the one in ESM Catalog.
   However, the actual data catalog is described in python code, rather than text files.